MCRcortex/nvidium/README.md

 [![Modrinth](https://img.shields.io/modrinth/dt/nvidium?logo=modrinth)](https://modrinth.com/mod/nvidium)

-Nvidium is a replacement rendering backend for Sodium that uses NVIDIA-exclusive OpenGL extensions to increase FPS by a significant amount, and to render huge amounts of terrain geometry at very playable framerates.
+Nvidium is a Minecraft mod that replaces the rendering backend for Sodium.
+It uses NVIDIA-exclusive OpenGL extensions to increase FPS by a significant amount, and to render huge amounts of terrain geometry at very playable framerates.

 ## Compatibility

-This mod explicitly requires an NVIDIA graphics card that supports mesh shaders.
-This feature was introduced in the Turing architecture, anything that is a 16xx series or newer (20xx series also works) that supports mesh shaders.
+Nvidium requires an NVIDIA graphics card that supports mesh shaders.
+This feature is available in the Turing architecture and newer (16xx series or newer, 20xx series also works).

+## FAQs

 ### Q: Will this mod work on my non-NVIDIA system?
 ### A: No, the mod is not functional on non-NVIDIA systems, but Nvidium will automatically disable itself.
 Your gameplay will not be affected.

 ## Warning

-This mod uses uncommon technology (mesh shaders).
-This may result in Minecraft terminating unexpectedly.
+Nvidium uses mesh shaders, an uncommon technology.
+This may cause Minecraft to crash unexpectedly.
+If this happens, please report the issue on our GitHub issue tracker.

-## How does it work
+## How it works

-With mesh shaders, a near fully GPU-driven rendering pipeline is used, enabling very fast and performant geometry culling of terrain, meaning your GPU can work much more efficiently.
+Nvidium uses a GPU-driven rendering pipeline with mesh shaders.
+This allows for fast and efficient geometry culling of terrain, making your GPU work more efficiently.

 # Requires Sodium to run